 Benefits fully vest on reaching five years of service.
 Employees who retire at or after age 60 (Tier 1 and Tier II) and age 62 (PEPRA) with five years of credited service, are entitled to a retirement benefit payable monthly for life.
-An employee's monthly service benefit is determined by three factors: years of service, one or three year final compensation and benefit factor (based on age).
+An employee's monthly service benefit is determined by computing the product: years of credited service multiplied by three percent multiplied by final-average monthly compensation for employees hired prior to June 18, 2011 and three year final compensation for employees hired on or after June 18, 2011.
+Final-average monthly compensation is the employee's average monthly salary during the last year of credited services, or the last three years, whichever is greater.
 Vested employees may retire at or after age 50 and receive reduced retirement benefits.
 CALPERS also provides death and disability benefits.
 These benefit provisions and all other requirements are established by State statute.
 Employees are required to contribute to the plan based upon the funding policy outlined below.
 The District is required to contribute the remaining amounts necessary to fund CALPERS, using the actuarial basis specified by statute.